eduP2P/common/test_suite/README.md

 session, in order to properly translate the source address of packets sent by the internal endpoint, and the destination address of packets sent to the internal endpoint.
-This session is a tuple consisting of the IP addresses and ports of the internal endpoint and the IP address and port of the external endpoint.
+This session is a tuple consisting of the IP address and port of the internal endpoint and the IP address and port of the external endpoint.

 A NAT’s mapping behaviour dictates how mappings are reused when there are multiple sessions to different endpoints.
 We assume there already is